🚀 NEW FEATURE: Edit & Rewind - Discover a new, smarter way to edit long and complex tests

 Back to blog

-Test Planning: Create a Test Plan for Your Business
+Test Planning in Software Testing: Create a Test Plan

 Test planning is a crucial phase in software testing, setting the foundation for a successful testing process.
 When you create a test plan, you outline the test objectives, define the scope of testing, and establish a clear roadmap for the testing team.
 A well-structured test plan document is essential for guiding the testing phase, ensuring that the testing will be conducted efficiently and effectively.
 It helps in managing the testing project by defining the test criteria, test environment, and test schedule, enabling the team to execute tests in an organized manner.